Skip to content

 Abrasives Types and Classification

-In other words, An abrasive is a kind of ceramic that is used for cutting, grinding, and polishing.
-There are wide applications of abrasives in commercial, domestic needs.
-In addition to cutting and grinding, individuals can use these abrasives to buff, honing, drilling, sharpening, lapping, and sanding.
+In other words, an abrasive is a kind of ceramic that is used for cutting, grinding, and polishing.
+Abrasives have wide applications in commercial and domestic needs.
+In addition to cutting and grinding, individuals can use these abrasives to buff, hone, drill, sharpen, lap, and sand.
+Now, let’s proceed toward the types of abrasives:

 Types of Abrasives